Matrikas: Depictions

-Three panels of Saptamatrikas appear near the Shiva cave at Udayagiri, Bhopal.
+Three panels of Saptamatrikas appear near the Shiva and Parvati cave at Udayagiri, Bhopal.
 They are also depicted in the Shaiva caves of Elephanta and Ellora (Caves 21, 14, 16 and 22).
-In sixth century Rameshvara cave (Cave 21) at Ellora, "With the terrific aspect repressed entirely, the matrikas are depicted as benign and are worshipped in adulation.
+In sixth century Rameshvara cave (Cave 21) at Ellora, "With the terrific aspect repressed entirely, the Matrikas are depicted as benign and are worshipped in adulation.
 Sensuous, elegant, tender, beautiful adolescents, they are yet haughty and grand, quintessentially the creatrix."
-Karrtikkeyi (Kumari) is depicted with a child on her lap and even Varahi is depicted with a human head, rather than the usual boar one.
-In Ravana-ka-kai cave (Cave 14), each of the matrikas is with a child.
-In eighth century Kailash Temple (cave 16) – dedicated to Shiva – of Rashtrakuta period, the Matrikas appear on the southern boundary of the temple.
-As the influence of Tantra rose, the fertility area and upper parts of body in the Matrika sculptures were stressed.
+Kaumari is depicted with a child on her lap and even Varahi is depicted with a human head, rather than the usual boar one.
+In the Ravanakakai cave (Cave 14), each of the Matrikas is with a child.
+In eighth century Kailasha Temple (cave 16) – dedicated to Shiva and Parvati – of Rashtrakuta period, the Matrikas appear on the southern boundary of the temple.
+As the influence of the Tantras rose, the fertility area and upper parts of body in the Matrika sculptures were stressed.

-In each of the four depictions at Ellora, the matrikas are accompanied by Virabhadra, Ganesha and also on their left (besides Ganesha) by Kala (Time personified or Death).
-The presence of Kala in form of a skeleton, seems to indicate the darker aspect of the matrikas' nature.
-At Osian, the Matrikas is flanked by Ganesha and Kubera (the treasurer of the gods and a devotee of Shiva) while Virabhadra sits in the middle of the group.
-In Gupta and post-Gupta art, like in 6th Century caves of Shamalaji, the Matrikas are accompanied by Shiva's son Skanda.
+In each of the four depictions at Ellora, the Matrikas are accompanied by Shiva, Ganesha and also on their left (besides Ganesha) by Yama (the god of death).
+The presence of Yama in form of a skeleton, seems to indicate the darker aspect of the matrikas' nature.
+At Osian, the Matrikas is flanked by Ganesha and Kubera (the treasurer of the gods and a companion of Shiva and Parvati) while Shiva sits in the middle of the group.
+In Gupta and post-Gupta art, like in 6th Century caves of Shamalaji, the Matrikas are accompanied by Shiva and Parvati's son Skanda.